MonaSolutions/MonaServer/doc/serverapp.rst

 .. note::

-	- The root application is built and started on MonaServer start, whereas other server applications are started on first client connection.
+	- The root application is built and started on MonaServer start, whereas other server applications are started on the first client connection.
-	- Exceptionaly you can give root rigths to a child application with the function **children()** has shown below.
+	- Exceptionaly you can give root rights to a child application with the function **children()** as shown below.
 It permits to start other applications at start.

 .. code-block:: lua